Covid-19 Library Essential Information

 Faculty Technology Needs

-Right now we can offer a limited number of cameras, voice recorders, webcams, and headsets to faculty who may not have all the equipment required to transition to online instruction.
+We can offer a limited number of cameras, voice recorders, webcams, and headsets to faculty who may not have all the equipment required to transition to online instruction.
 Please visit https://uwf.edu/library/forms/library-technology-request-faculty/ to place your technology request.

 Graduate Semester Carrel Information